 If one of these fund providers or FIL Life lost part or all of the money invested in one or more of their funds because of an exceptional event, and your pension account was invested in the affected FIL Life fund(s), the value of your investment in that fund would fall.
 The value of your pension account would be adjusted to take account of any losses.
 If the exceptional event was severe enough, you could lose some or all of the money you had invested in that fund.

-FIL Life would pursue the fund provider or an appointed receiver (the person responsible when a company becomes insolvent) for the full amount owed.
-However, we cannot guarantee the amount you would receive back.
+FIL Life would pursue the fund provider or appointed receiver (the person responsible when a company becomes insolvent) for the full amount owed.
+However, we cannot guarantee the amount you received back.

 How is my pension protected?